+F. S. SI.
+SII

-BUSI 211 BUSINESS ETHICS Prerequisite: BUSI 101 (Also applies to non-Business Maiors)
+BUSI 211 BUSINESS ETHICS

+(not open to students who have previously been granted credit for PHIL 222) Prerequisite: BUSI 101 (also applies to non-Business Majors)

 This course introduces students to the ethical context of business operating domestically as well as internationally.
 This course introduces students to a cooperative framework, which will embrace the foundations of regional differences and influences with respect to ethical decision making.
 The difficult issue of ethical relativism and other problems associated with multiple ethical systems are examined from theoretical as well as case-based applied perspectives.